16 and 17 November 2023

 Workshop Action: Forest Use

-– A serving community, mutuality between Human and Nature –Boudewijn Tooren and Simoon Fransen (Creabitat)
+– A serving community, mutuality between Human and Nature – Maarten Filius and Simoon Fransen (Creabitat)

 Workshop Knowledge: Forest Knowledge and Stewardship

-– Cultural and spiritual significance of Nature – Developing Guidelines for Conservation – Bas Verschuuren (WUR)
+– Cultural and spiritual significance of Nature – Implications for Forest and Nature Conservation – Bas Verschuuren (WUR)

-– Continuing a long line of land and forest management –thinking 7 generations ahead – an Estate owner’s vision on the future.
+– Continuing a long line of land and forest management – thinking 7 generations ahead – an Estate owner’s vision on the future – Boudewien van Notten (Estate Huis te Maarn) en Frank Gorter (Estate Welna)

 14:30 Feedback session